kilpkonn/msc-thesis/main.typ

 To initialize a `struct`, we have to provide terms for each of the fields it has, as shown on line 12.
 For `enum`, we choose one of the variants we wish to construct and only need to provide terms for that variant.
-Note that structures and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
+Note that structures and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard-coded to the type signature.
-For example, in @rust-type-constructor-generics, we made the struct ```rust Foo``` be generic over `T` by making the field `x` be of generic type `T` rather than some concrete type.
+For example, in @rust-type-constructor-generics, we made the struct ```rust Foo``` generic over `T` by making the field `x` be of generic type `T` rather than some concrete type.
 A common generic enum in Rust is the ```rust Option``` type which is used to represent optional values.
 The ```rust None``` constructor takes no arguments and indicates that there is no value.
 Constructor ```rust Some(T)``` takes one term of type `T` and indicates that there is some value stored in `Option`.